The Baum-Connes property for a quantum (semi-)direct product: Preliminary results

 Finally, an easy computation shows that the formula $E(\pi(a)U^x_{i,j})=a\delta_{x, \epsilon}$ holds for all $x\in Irr(\mathbb{G})$, all $a\in A$ and all $i,j=1,\ldots, dim(x)$.
 For, fix an orthonormal basis $\{\xi^x_1,\ldots,\xi^x_{n_x}\}$ of $H_{x}$ diagonalizing the canonical operator $Q_x$ with eigenvalues $\{\lambda^x_{j}\}_{j=1,\ldots, n_x}$, so that the formula $\lambda(w^x_{i,j})\Omega=\frac{\sqrt{\lambda^x_j}}{\sqrt{dim_q(x)}}\xi^x_i\otimes \omega^x_j$ holds for all $i,j=1,\ldots,n_x$ where $\{\omega^x_1,\ldots,\omega^x_{n_x}\}$ is the dual basis of $\{\xi^x_1,\ldots,\xi^x_{n_x}\}$ in the dual space $H_{\overline{x}}$.
 We write

 where we use the orthogonality relations (and the definition of the KSGNS construction).
 Since it is true for all $b\in B$, we conclude the required formula.

 Observe that by KSGNS construction, $E$ is just a \emph{strict} completely positive map (see \cite{Lance} for the details).
-But, thanks to the property $E(\pi(a))=a$, for all $a\in A$ that we've just proved, it's clear that $E$ is actually a \emph{non-degenerate} completely positive map as assured in the statement.
+But, thanks to the property $E(\pi(a))=a$, for all $a\in A$ that we've just proved, it is clear that $E$ is actually a \emph{non-degenerate} completely positive map as assured in the statement.

 Next, let us establish the uniqueness of such a construction.
 Suppose $Q$ is another $C^*$-algebra with a triple $(\rho, V, E')$ where $\rho: A\longrightarrow Q$ is a non degenerate $*$-homomorphism, $V\in M(c_0(\widehat{\mathbb{G}})\otimes Q)$ is a unitary representation and $E': Q\longrightarrow M(A)$ is a strict completely positive KSGNS-faithful map satisfying the analogous properties $(i), (ii)$ and $(iii)$ of the triple $(\pi, U, E)$ associated to $P$.
 We have to show that there exists a (unique) $*$-isomorphism $\psi: P\longrightarrow Q$ such that $\psi (\pi(a)U^x_{i,j})=\rho(a)V^x_{i,j}\mbox{,}$ for all $x\in Irr(\mathbb{G})$, all $a\in A$ and all $i,j=1,\ldots, dim(x)$.